curl/everything-curl/libcurl/url/parse.md

 ## `CURLU_DEFAULT_SCHEME`

-If the passed in string doesn't use a scheme, assume that the default one was intended.
+If the passed in string does not use a scheme, assume that the default one was intended.
 The default scheme is HTTPS.
 If this is not set, a URL without a scheme part will not be accepted as valid.
 Overrides the `CURLU_GUESS_SCHEME` option if both are set.